FelixFengCN/WM-connectome-development/README.md

 2. 'fnfa246_6-13slope.mat' - developmental slopes of regional network properties (nodal efficiency, nodal local efficiency and nodal degree centrality)
 3. 'ge_slope_surrogates.mat' - 10,000 surrogate maps of developmental slope of nodal efficiency by a spatially constrained generation model
 4. 'AnalysisSlope.m' - A script is used to analyze the significance in different properties and the relationship with AHBA data
+5. 'slopeGenePLS.m' - A script is used to perform PLS correlation.
-5. 'metascape_result.xlsx' - Gene functional enrichment results for the GO biological process pathway search with Metascape
+6. 'metascape_result.xlsx' - Gene functional enrichment results for the GO biological process pathway search with Metascape